UntitledModGame/UntitledModGame.github.io/almost_done_cooking/parasitic_problems.md

 But I think what's harder, is actually problem-*discovery.*

-In my opinion, the hard part is not solving problems:<br/>
+In my opinion, the hardest part is not solving problems:<br/>
 It's *recognizing* the problems.<br/>
-And some kinds of problems are insanely hard to recognize, because we just accept them for what they are.
+Some kinds of problems are insanely hard to recognize, because we just accept them for what they are.

 As programmers, we are highly accustomed to working within the limits and constraints of our systems.<br/>
 And with this, I feel like it is very easy to mistake problems for constraints.

 These kind of problems, problems that are mistaken for systemic constraints, I like to call "Parasitic problems".<br/>
-Parasitic problems aren't really apparent at first glance, because our brain just accepts that they exist.<br/>
+Parasitic problems aren't really apparent at first glance, because our brain mistakes them for unchangable constraints of the system.<br/>
-But they still affect the product.<br/>If we don't find a solution to parasitic problems, they will sit there *FOREVER*, just beneath our code.
-Like a dark, invisible parasite, putting a dull tax on efficiency, and most of the time, we won't notice they exist because we mistake them for systemic constraints.
+These kind of problems can affect end products *dramatically*.<br/>If we don't recognize parasitic problems, they will sit there *FOREVER*, just beneath our code.
+Like a dark, invisible parasite, putting a dull tax on efficiency.
+And what's frustrating, is that most of the time, we won't notice they even exist, because we mistake them for systemic constraints!

 --------------

 # An example: Rust borrow checker

+TODO: Redo this!<br/>
+Rust borrow checker is a bad example of a solution to a parasitic problem.
+Do some more thinking of a better example.

 Rust's [borrow checker](https://doc.rust-lang.org/1.8.0/book/references-and-borrowing.html) is a decent example of a solution that is solving a parasitic problem.<br/>
 Before the borrow-checker idea existed, programming languages had a few options in managing memory:
 - Manually allocate and free